-As with output validators (and virtually every other configuration item in PC), input validators can be configured either interactively or via YAML configuration files (see the chapter on Configuring the Contest via Configuration Files for details on YAML configuration files).
+As with output validators (and virtually every other configuration item in PC2), input validators can be configured either interactively or via YAML configuration files (see the chapter on Configuring the Contest via Configuration Files as well as the PC2 Wiki page at https://github.com/pc2ccs/pc2v9/wiki/YAML-Contest-Configuration for details on YAML configuration files).
 The following sections describe interactive input validator configuration, and input validator configuration using a YAML file.

-&lt;sup>75 As previously noted, the CLICS CCS specification defines two types of validators: input validators, which examine the judge's input data to insure the data complies with the specifications given in the contest problem statement, and output validators, which examine the output of a team's program for correctness.
-PC supports both types of validators; this appendix is about input validators.
+80 As previously noted, the CLICS CCS specification defines two types of validators: input validators, which examine the judge's input data to ensure the data complies with the specifications given in the contest problem statement, and output validators, which examine the output of a team's program for correctness.
+PC2 supports both types of validators; this appendix is about input validators.

-&lt;sup>76 VIVA is "Vanb's Input Verification Assistant".
-Permission to embed VIVA within PC was kindly granted by David "vanb" Van Brackle, the author of VIVA.
+81 VIVA is "Vanb's Input Verification Assistant".
+Permission to embed VIVA within PC2 was kindly granted by David "vanb" Van Brackle, the author of VIVA.